 “Vegan bread made with 100% plant-based ingredients”

 Movements to protect the environment in response to the COVID-19 pandemic and the climate crisis have become a global trend.
-Wadiz, many people are developing habits to protect the environment in their daily lives by participating in funding campaigns related to environmental protection.
+Wadiz, many people are developing habits to protect the environment in their daily lives by participating in funding projects related to environmental conservation.

-The spotlight was on makers who are putting sustainable practices into action—from developing products using recycled materials to utilizing biodegradable packaging—as well as the entire production, manufacturing, and shipping processes, and on the people who invest in these brands out of shared values.
+The spotlight was on makers who are putting sustainable practices into action—from developing products using recycled materials to utilizing biodegradable packaging—as well as the entire production, manufacturing, and shipping processes, and on the people who invest in these brands because they share their values.

 ( ▲Click here to see#Fashion: Today’s Actions to Protect the Earth)

 In this episode, we’ll be taking a look at Green Projects in the “ Beauty” and “Food” sectors.
-Following fashion, these are categories that have seen strong participation from makers and supporters leading the way in environmental protection.
+Following fashion, these are categories that have seen strong participation from makers and supporters at the forefront of environmental protection.

 In particular, vegan beauty crowdfunding has seen remarkable growth.
 In terms of the number of funding projects, the “vegan beauty” category (30,000 supporters) attracted 120% more supporters than the fashion/accessories category (25,000 supporters), which ranked first.